astarsky2016/meggasense/README.md

 Analysis data stored in MongoDB, sqlite, MySQL and python ZODB OO database (stores sequence reads and all steps of subsequent analyses)
 Requires more than 1 CPU (relies on multiprocessing).
 Pipeline relies on KEGG for it's annotations.
 Since KEGG stopped providing it's data for free, only data from obsolete KEGG v 58 are provided!

+Download ftp for KEGG data v 58 used in meggasense pipeline: